DonBerge/python-snake/README.md

-Un snake en python que estoy tratando de codear para aprender python
+A snake game made in python